Updated October 30, 2024

 2. ‘Apply Points to Travel’

-This operates much the same way as it did under the former Scotia Rewards Program.
+This operates in much the same way as it did under the former Scotia Rewards Program.
 It’s for bookings with travel providers other than Scene+ Travel.

 Charge a purchase to your credit card and wait for it to post to your account.
 Points can then be redeemed against the purchase.
 This includes taxes, booking fees, airport fees, and travel insurance premiums.